Phase 3

 Additional inclusion/exclusion criteria apply.
 Subjects will be evaluated at screening to ensure that all criteria for study participation are met.

-Data sourced from ClinicalTrials.gov (NCT03325556).
+Data sourced from ClinicalTrials.gov (NCT03325556) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.